Law Firm in India

 4. Prospectus and Agreements

-The company is required to prepare the draft prospectus and Draft Red Herring Prospectus (DRHP) which will be submitted to SEBI and exchanged for approval.
-The application is to be submitted along with the plan of investment, project, utilizations and agreements such as underwriter, merchant banker, investment, shareholders etc.
+The company is supposed to draft a prospectus and DRHP to be submitted to SEBI.This application must be submitted with the plan of investment, project, agreements like merchant banker, shareholders, investments etc.

 5. Application to BSE SME Exchange or NSE Emerge

-The company is required to submit the draft prospectus and Draft Red Herring Prospectus (DRHP) to the SEBI and exchange.
-Once the authorities are satisfied with the documents, grant an approval to list in the specified exchange.
+The company must submit the DRHP and draft prospectus to SEBI for exchanged approval.
+Post the authorities give a go ahead, they grant approval to list in the specified approval.

 6. Launch of IPO